verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Stares like Fleabag into the camera but is a man.
 - [ ] what if i just extend my youth forever by doing one Master’s after the other? what then?
 - [ ] Your pride won't be making our choices today
+- [ ] Twenty-six years before this story opens the had been born to the family a son